Venezuelan voter rolls in Madrid, Spain. (AP)

 Among the 14-member Caribbean Community (CARICOM) bloc, Prime Ministers Ralph Gonsalves of St. Vincent and the Grenadines and Roosevelt Skerrit of Dominica endorsed the official result and extended congratulations to Maduro, with Gonsalves urging the group to follow suit.
 Both countries are also members of the Bolivarian Alliance for the Peoples of Our America-People’s Trade Treaty (ALBA-TCP)—a group of left-wing Latin American countries that includes Bolivia, Cuba, Nicaragua, and Venezuela as well as six CARICOM nations.
 ALBA-TCP issued a congratulatory statement to Maduro the morning after the election.

 However, the prime ministers of Saint Lucia and Trinidad and Tobago both cautiously acknowledged the CNE result.
-President Irfaan Ali of Guyana, whose country is in the middle of a territorial dispute with Venezuela, stated that his government would await the verification of the election.
+The government of Guyana, currently in a territorial dispute with Venezuela, issued a statement on July 30 supporting calls for a “transparent process of verification of the will of the Venezuelan people.”

-In addition to Panama joining this group, on Monday morning President Jose Raúl Mulino announced the suspension of diplomatic relations with Venezuela, saying he was withdrawing diplomatic personnel until a full review of the election results is conducted.
+In addition to Panama joining this group, on the morning of July 29, President Jose Raúl Mulino announced the suspension of diplomatic relations with Venezuela, saying he was withdrawing diplomatic personnel until a full review of the election results is conducted.
 The decision was an important regional announcement, given that scores of Venezuelan refugees have fled through the Darien Gap and across the country on their paths toward the United States.
+Mulino has since offered Maduro and his family temporary asylum in the country in the interest of ending the political deadlock.
+This came after Mulino on August 6 proposed a regional meeting of presidents to discuss the situation in Venezuela.
+Maduro rejected the offer of asylum and said that Mulino did not have the “authority” to convene such a meeting.

-Although Chile did not join the statement, prior to the announcement of results on Sunday night, President Gabriel Boric made a call for transparency.
+Although Chile did not join the statement, prior to the announcement of results on the night of July 28, President Gabriel Boric made a call for transparency.
 After the CNE announced results, he described them as “hard to believe.”
 Via X, he went on to say, “The international community and, above all the Venezuelan people—including the millions of Venezuelans in exile—demand transparency.”
 He added that Chile would not recognize any results that were not verifiable.

 Another country that did not join with the larger group but rejected results was El Salvador.
 President Nayib Bukele called the election a “fraud” in which the “official result has no relation to reality.”
 He said his country, which broke off diplomatic relations with Venezuela in 2019, will not reestablish official ties until Venezuelans can participate in “real elections.”